zzonyo/trust-docs-test/source/index.html.md

 # General

+## Request Format

+All API requests are in either GET or POST method.
+For GET request, all parameters are path parameters.
+For POST request, all parameters are in POST body and in JSON format.

 ## Response Format

 All response will be returned in JSON format.
 The top level JSON is a wrapper object which provides three metadata in "status", "ch", and "ts".
 The actual per API response data is in "data" field.